ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-9-1.md

-# Techniques for Sustaining a Culture of Integrity and Ethics

 In this chapter, we will explore techniques for sustaining a culture of integrity and ethics in the workplace.
 By implementing these techniques, organizations can ensure that their commitment to ethical behavior remains consistent and effective over time.